-I stayed at the Black Sheep Hostel, located near the entrance of Killarney National Park and just a few blocks from the main part of Killarney.
+I stayed at the Black Sheep Hostel, located near the entrance of Killarney National Park and just a few blocks from Killarney’s city center.
 They have a great kitchen, comfortable beds, and also can set up other day tours around Killarney for you like to the Gap of Dunloe.

 If hostels aren’t your thing, there are a variety of accommodation options in Killarney which you can search below!

 On your last day in Ireland, you’ll be returning to Dubin for a little bit more sightseeing before you return home.
 The journey to Dublin from Killarney via bus is quite long, about 7 hours, with a change in Cork.
 But it only costs €25.
 For a quicker journey back to Dublin, take the train.
 It requires a change in Mallow, but only takes about 3.5 hours.
 However, it will cost approximately €42 for a last-minute ticket.

 On your last afternoon in Dublin, you can do anything you didn’t have time for at the beginning of your trip.
 But let me recommend two additional items.